 Immigration reform is not an easy task, yet a solution is not out of reach.
 By taking a methodical approach to these issues, it will help us craft better legislation that will benefit Americans and provide a workable immigration system.
 This will ensure we get immigration reform right this time so that we don’t have the same problems in the future.

-I am a Member of the Congressional Immigration Reform Caucus, which is dedicated to the strong enforcement of our immigration laws and the protection of our border.
+Member of the Congressional Immigration Reform Caucus, which is dedicated to the strong enforcement of our immigration laws and the protection of our border.